 Eat Better

 Some foods to include in your diet are at least five servings of fruits and vegetables, whole grains and legumes, water, tea and coffee.
 It also helps to reduce your alcohol intake.
-If you’re unsure of where to start with your diet, talk with your doctor about referring you to a registered dietician that can help you create a personalized meal and nutrition plan.
-The Leukemia and Lymphoma Society also offer a free one-on-one consultation for patients and caregivers.
+If you’re unsure of where to start with your diet, talk with your doctor about referring you to a registered dietician who can help you create a personalized meal and nutrition plan.
+The Leukemia and Lymphoma Society also offers a free one-on-one consultation for patients and caregivers.

 Get Adequate Rest